charlinox/OC-Projet-3/README.md

 This repository contains the source code that I use for my N°3 project presentation.
 It consiste of a little maze where u must confronte the guardian after collecting three objects to assemble a syringe.

 Requirements
-To install and run these examples you need:
+To install and run this game, you need:
 Python 3.6+
 git (only to clone this repository)